nathanlane/industrialpolicyclass/README.md

 # Industrial Policy - Syllabus Home
-This is a course webpage, together with the Canvas page, dedicated to the *Industrial Development* for University of Oxford's Economic Development MSc.
+- This is a course webpage, together with the Canvas page, dedicated to the *Industrial Development*
+- University of Oxford's Economic Development MSc.
 Hilary term 2021.
+- Dr. Nathan Lane, A/Prof. Oxford, Fellow Merton College

 ## Table of contents
 {: .no_toc .text-delta }